Costa Rica Vacation Planning: 12 Steps to the Ideal Trip

 Time to make a trip plan!

-There are two international airports in Costa Rica.
+There are two international airports to consider for your vacation to Costa Rica.

 The other international airport is located in the northwest corner of the country near the city of Liberia.
 This airport is called Daniel Oduber Quirós International Airport (LIR).